woocommerce/woocommerce/readme.txt

 * Tweak - Let wp_signon handle email to username conversion.
 * Tweak - Made email field wider on checkout.
 * Tweak - Post entire shipping selection when showing multiple packages.
+* Dev - REST API - Orders should be created for users who exist on the site only.
 * Dev - REST API - Fixed default value of "dp" on orders and refunds endpoints.
 * Dev - Theming - Added theme support variables to declare image sizes used for products.
 * Dev - Theming - Added support for single-product-postname.php template files.